 In parallel to their primary agricultural activities, individuals have also ventured into various non-farm livelihood options also.
 In case of Mahatma Gandhi National Rural Employment Guarantee Act MGNREGA work has also shown a significant impact on the income of the farmers who are involved in the activity.
 The average annual income of farmers before adopting MGNREGA work was Rs.
-64,550 but after adopting MGNREGA work as a livelihood activity average income increased to Rs.
+64,550 but after adopting MGNREGA work as a livelihood activity the average income increased to Rs.
 94,550 resulting in an annual income increase of Rs 30,000.
 This underscores the vital role of MGNREGA in providing temporary employment opportunities in rural areas, offering a safety net during lean agricultural seasons.

 With respect to Construction works, it has proven to be a significant source of additional income positive impact on the income of the farmers who are involved in the activity.
-The average annual income of farmers before practicing Construction works as a livelihood activity was Rs.
-45,862 but after practicingConstruction works as a livelihood activity average income increased to Rs.
+The average annual income of farmers before practising Construction works as a livelihood activity was Rs.
+45,862 but after practising Construction works as a livelihood activity the average income increased to Rs.
 1,41,112 resulting in an annual income increase of Rs 95,250.
 This suggests a significant demand for construction labour in the region, potentially driven by infrastructure development projects, providing opportunities for income diversification.

 With respect to petty businesses, it has shown a positive impact on the income of the farmers who are involved in the activity.
 The average annual income of farmers before being involved in Petty business was Rs.
 88,790 but after being involved in Petty business as a livelihood activity average annual income increased significantly to Rs.
 1,74,490 resulting in an annual income increase of Rs 85,700 emphasizing the positive impact of small-scale entrepreneurial activities on overall livelihood improvements.
 This diversification strategy has enabled individuals to supplement their earnings and enhance their financial stability.